 The Civil Division handles Small Claims cases, Landlord/Tenant cases and General Civil cases.
 Information and other assistance is available on www.michiganlegalhelp.org.

-The person starting the case is called the plaintiff, and the person who is being sued is called the defendant.
+The person filing the case is the plaintiff, and the person being sued is the defendant.
 In most civil cases, the plaintiff is asking for a specific amount of money to be paid by the defendant.
-However, in some civil cases, the plaintiff may be asking the court to tell the defendant to stop some behavior or to do a specific thing.
+However, in some cases, the plaintiff may ask the court to order the defendant to take a specific action or to refrain from taking an action.

-In a civil case, both the plaintiff and the defendant may be represented by an attorney.
-However, if the case is filed in small claims an attorney is not allowed.
-If a dispute involves amounts of $5,000 or less the plaintiff can elect to file the case with the small claims division.
+In a civil case, the plaintiff and the defendant may be represented by an attorney.
+However, if the case is filed in small claims, an attorney is not allowed.
+If the amount in dispute is $5,500 or less the plaintiff can elect to file the case with the small claims division.

 The court clerks are available to offer assistance in processing your paperwork.
 Court clerks are not attorneys and are forbidden by law to give legal advice.